CiscoPr/SGI/tp2/README.md

   - 2 columns that were initially rectangles but both were changed to cylander primitives, both have textures and bump maps
   - 1 board with a bump map and which casts a shadow into the wall
   - 1 nurb corresponding to the golden flower bed with the "transparent" attribute and also has an associated bump map and a LOD
-  - 3 planes associated to materials also with the "transparent" attribute representing three different characters from the game (Frisk, Toriel and Flowey)
+  - 3 planes associated to materials also with the "transparent" attribute representing three different characters from the game (Frisk, Toriel and Flowey), which cast shadows
   - 1 plane with a video texture and the attribute "transparent" corresponding to the "Save Game" icon in the above mentioned game
   - 3 small polygons arround Flowey that correspond to an special attack from this creature in the game, in which it throws at the player several little white pellats
   - 2 green wireframes which represent vines plants that can be found thorughout the ruins in the game